uwplse/iag-synthesis/README.md

-# Incremental and Parallel Evaluation of Attribute Grammars Through Synthesis
+# Synthesis of Incremental and Parallel Attribute Grammar Evaluators

 This is a work in progress.
+If you're interested in the background for this research project, take a look at [Superconductor](https://github.com/Superconductor/superconductor), which is the culmination of a substantial amount of prior work in this subject.

 ## Synthesis Engine (`./synthesis`)